mautic/mautic-documentation/pages/16.Search/docs.en.md

 ## Search by fields

-Contacts and companies list allow search by fields in format: ___fieldalias="seached value"___.
+Contacts and companies lists allow search by fields in the format: ___fieldalias="seached value"___.
-Also support type-in suggestions for aliases
+It also supports type-in suggestions for aliases.

 ![search fields in contacts](contact-fields-search.png)
 ![search fields in companies](company-fields-search.png)